-Gardening This Weekend?
-These Are The 4 Gardening Basics That Every Beginner Should Know
+4 Gardening Basics That Every Beginner Should Know

 Choosing plants based on your growing zone

-Another thing to know about your garden is what growing zone it’s in.
-The lower the number on the plant’s tag, the more cold tolerance it will have.
-But remember — the American zone system is different that the Canadian zone system.
-To put simply, in general, there is a one zone difference between the two.
-So when you look at American websites, books or plant tags, translate the zone listed to one number less.
-For example, if you are Canadian zone 5 on the U.S. system, you will be in zone 4 and if you buy a plant that says it is hardy to zone 6, it’s actually hardy to zone 5 in Canada.
-When you buy plants the safe bet is to purchase plants that are in your zone or a lower number so they can survive a rough winter.
-To find out your zone look here and also remember that you may have micro-zones in your garden where less cold tolerant plants will thrive (for example areas that are more sheltered near a building).
+Another thing to know about your garden is its growing zone.
+(You can find yours here.)
+This is listed on a plant’s tag, and the lower the number, the more cold tolerance it will have.
+(Also note: The American zone system is different that the Canadian zone system.
+In general, there is a one zone difference between the two.
+So when you look at American websites, books or plant tags, translate the zone listed to one number less.)
+When you buy plants, your best bet is to purchase those that are in your zone, or even a lower zone, so they can survive a rough winter.
+Also remember that you may have micro-zones in your garden where less cold tolerant plants will thrive (for example areas that are more sheltered near a building).

 Happy gardening!